 The Silent Hill series is more successful overseas than in Japan, so much so that the last three titles have been developed by Western studios and had belated releases in Japan.
 Understandable, in that the series specifically targeted a Western audience to begin with.

-Skullgirls has a loyal following in the West, but has such a large fan following in Japan that Lab Zero is working on both a retail disc version of the game for Japan (since Japanese gamers don't care for DLC) and an arcade version.
+Skullgirls has a loyal following in the West, but has such a large fan following in Japan that the game is getting a special port for Japanese arcades (a first for a Western Fighting Game since 1994, when the first Killer Instinct was released).
 Word of God mentioned that this might have had something to do with the fact that it's a series that plays like Marvel vs. Capcom minus the Marvel (which isn't very popular over there).

 Phantasy Star Online 2 is a big success in Japan, but also has a very large a dedicated group of non-Japanese gamers playing, so much so that it came as a surprise to Sega, which may have played some role in getting the game announced for localization (even though said localization is now in Development Hell).